If you’re looking for the the best Italian in Brisbane, you’ve come to the right place.

-Translating to ‘our house’, Casa Nostra is where delicious Italian foods meet an intimate and comfortable setting, oozing tradition and authenticity.
-The local favourite boasts hand crafted gems and Sicilian inspired seafood dishes, with the menu encompassing everything from the famous authentic flavours of Italy, to Sicilian influenced dishes – plus a wine list topped with outstanding Italian wines.
+Translating to ‘our house’, Casa Nostra is where delicious Italian food meets an intimate and comfortable setting, oozing tradition and authenticity.
+This local favourite boasts hand crafted gems and Sicilian-inspired seafood dishes, with the menu encompassing everything from the famous authentic flavours of Italy to Sicilian influenced dishes.
+Plus, as an added bonus, Casa Nostra Ristorante also has a wine list topped with outstanding Italian wines.

-Brother to the famous OTTO Sydney, OTTO Brisbane celebrates people, place and of course, outstanding cuisine.
-Located overlooking the Brisbane River to the Story Bridge, OTTO brings a touch of vibrancy and glamour to the Brisbane dining scene.
-The menu is unashamedly simple – modern Italian celebrating regional produce, and taking inspiration from the southern regions of Italy.
+Brother to the famous OTTO Sydney, OTTO Ristorante Brisbane celebrates people, place and, of course, outstanding Italian cuisine.
+Located overlooking the Brisbane River to the Captain Cook Bridge, OTTO brings a touch of vibrancy and glamour to the Brisbane dining scene.
+The menu is unashamedly simple – modern Italian celebrating regional produce, taking inspiration from the southern regions of Italy.
+One of the best Italian restaurants in Brisbane and a must visit in 2021.

 Salt Meats Cheese

-Focusing on creating an authentic Italian dining experience, while drawing on the concepts of sharing and spending quality time together over meals, Popolo’s is all about food, family and friends.
+One of the best Italian restaurants in Brisbane, Popolo Italian Kitchen and Bar focuses on creating an authentic Italian dining experience in the heart of South Brisbane.
+While drawing on the concepts of sharing and spending quality time together over meals, Popolo is all about food, family and friends.
 The specially designed share menu promotes local seasonal produce and high quality authentic ingredients – thereby delivering outstanding meals.
+This is one Brisbane Italian restaurant you must try in 2021!